-KPI 12: Sustainability of results
+KPI 12: Results are sustainable

-- 12.1 Benefits assessed as continuing or likely to continue after project or program completion or there are effective measures to link the humanitarian relief operations, to recovery, resilience eventually, to longer-term developmental results - 12.2 Interventions assessed as having built sufficient institutional and/or community capacity for sustainability, or have been absorbed by government - 12.3 Interventions assessed as having strengthened the enabling environment for development s and MIs primary source of evidence; S = secondary Doc. review Survey Interviews Consultations Clea formance Area: STRATEGIC MANAGEMENT ar strategic direction geared to key functions, intended results and integ ting priorities ration o f releva nt cross - KPI 1: Organisational architecture and financial framework enable manda achievement of expected results te imple ementat ion and 1.1 Strategic plan and intended results based on a clear long term vision and comparative advantage Р S S 1.2 Organisational architecture congruent with a clear long term vision and associated operating model Р 1.3 Strategic plan supports the implementation of wider normative frameworks and associated results, (e.g. the quadrennial comprehensive policy review (QCPR), replenishment commitments, or other resource and results reviews) Р 1.4 Financial framework (e.g. division between core and no-core resources) supports mandate implementation Р S S KPI 2: Structures and mechanisms in place to support the implementation o cross-cutting issues at all levels f global framew orks fo r 2.1 Corporate/sectoral and country strategies respond to and/or reflect the intended results of normative frameworks for cross-cutting issues 2.1a Gender equality and the empowerment of women 2.1b Environmental sustainability and climate change 2.1c Good governance (peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels) Р S Р S 2.1d Human Rights 2.1e Any other cross-cutting issue included in organisational mandates/commitments [Added for tailoring]
+- 12.1 Benefits assessed as continuing or likely to continue after project or program completion or there are effective measures to link the humanitarian relief operations, to recovery, resilience eventually, to longer-term developmental results - 12.2 Interventions assessed as having built sufficient institutional and/or community capacity for sustainability, or have been absorbed by government - 12.3 Interventions assessed as having strengthened the enabling environment for development s and MIs primary source of evidence; S = secondary Doc. review Survey Interviews Consultations formance Area: STRATEGIC MANAGEMENT or strategic direction geared to key functions, intended results and integration of r elevant c ross-cut ting prio rities 1: The organisational architecture 25 and the financial framework enable achievement of expected results mandat e imple mentati on 1.1 Strategic plan and intended results based on a clear long term vision and comparative advantage Р S S 1.2 Organisational architecture congruent with a clear long term vision and associated operating model Р 1.3 Strategic plan supports the implementation of wider normative frameworks and associated results, including Agenda 2030 and others where applicable (e.g. the quadrennial comprehensive policy review (QCPR), replenishment commitments, or other resource and results reviews) Р 1.4 Financial framework (e.g. division between core and no-core resources) supports mandate implementation Р S S 2: Structures and mechanisms in place to support the implementation of ting issues at all levels f global framew orks for cross- 2.1 Corporate/sectoral and country strategies respond to and/or reflect the intended results of normative frameworks for cross-cutting issues Р S Р S 2.1a Gender equality and the empowerment of women 2.1b Environmental sustainability and climate change 2.1c Good governance (peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels) 26 2.1d Human Rights 2.1e Any other cross-cutting issue included in organisational mandates/commitments [Added for tailoring]

-27. These will be extracted as available from the evidence (particularly evaluations), with a view to informing findings against a range of MIs and for later collation, rather than to be assessed or rated as discrete data
+24. These will be extracted as available from the evidence (particularly evaluations), with a view to informing findings against a range of MIs and for later collation, rather than to be assessed or rated as discrete data